-In 1754, with the arrival of Royal troops in India, the terms of the Mutiny Act and the Articles of War became applicable to Company`s military forces.
-Their use in the control of looting and prize money proved important in the wars fought in the following century and in particular during the legendary Sepoy Mutiny
+In 1754, with the arrival of Royal troops in India, the terms of the Mutiny Act and the Articles of War became applicable to Company's military forces.
+Their use in the control of looting and prize money proved important in the wars fought in the following century and in particular during the legendary Sepoy Mutiny of 1857.

 On 15th August 1772, Hastings drew up a collection of rules which tacitly became the first British Indian law code in Bengal, Bihar and Orissa.
 The code embraced thirty-seven rules or sections addressing the issues of civil and criminal law.
 A new system of courts replaced the defunct legal system left by the Mughals.
 It provided each district with a Diwani Adalat for civil cases under the administration of the Collector sitting as judge and a Faujdari Adalat for criminal cases presided over by the Qazi of the district and two muftis.
 The district Diwani Adalats were linked with one of six Provincial Adalats which provided a link with the Sadar Diwani Adalat in Calcutta.
 In Calcutta, the Sadar Diwani Adalat heard appeals from the Diwani Adalat and the Sadar Nizamat Adalat took appeals from the Faujdari Adalat.
 The records of all capital cases were sent to the Sadar Nizamat Adalat for review.
 Cases regarding inheritance, marriage, caste, and other matters relating to religious practices, either Hindu or Muslim, continued to be judged by their own laws.
 Civil complaints of over twelve years in duration ceased to be actionable in order to eliminate interminable litigation.
 This system survived in the main until 1793.
 Within the period of 1773-76, a Hindu Commission of eleven Hindu scholars prepared a code of law in Sanskrit under the title, Vivadarnava Setu.